keenanromain/AWS-SAA-C02-Study-Guide/README.md

 # AWS SAA-C02 Study Guide
 This study guide will help you pass the newer AWS Certified Solutions Architect - Associate exam.
-In order to pass, reference this guide while working through the following material:
+In order to pass, reference this guide while working through the material in the following steps:

   1. Stephane Maarek's <a href="https://www.udemy.com/course/aws-certified-solutions-architect-associate-saa-c02/">Ultimate AWS Certified Solutions Architect Associate 2020 course</a> or A Cloud Guru's <a href="https://acloud.guru/learn/aws-certified-solutions-architect-associate">AWS Certified Solutions Architect Associate 2020 course</a>
   2. The FAQs for the most critical services, included in the recommended reading list below
   3. Tutorials Dojo's <a href="https://www.udemy.com/course/aws-certified-solutions-architect-associate-amazon-practice-exams-saa-c02/">AWS Certified Solutions Architect Associate Practice Exams </a>
   4. Andrew Brown's <a href="https://www.youtube.com/watch?v=Ia-UEYYR44s">AWS Certified Solutions Architect - Associate 2020 (PASS THE EXAM!) | Ad-Free Course
 </a>

 Go through the course you purchased as part of Step 1. twice.
 The first time should be a runthrough to introduce yourself to new AWS concepts and exam details.
 Jot down the services that confuse you and start with their FAQs as part of Step 2.
 You should then go through Step 1. once more, but this time as a deep dive.
 Be sure to pause frequently so that you research concepts that aren't perfectly clear, take notes, and experiment on the AWS console.
 Once you've completed Step 1. and Step 2., begin testing yourself with the Tutorial Dojo exams.
 Take the time to read the explanations for the questions that you get wrong.
 Finally, go through Andrew Brown's YouTube video during the days leading up to your exam so that you can make sure you truly understand what you previously studied.
 You can postpone your AWS exam date twice if you find yourself feeling uncertain of your progress and think that you need more time.
 Also, be sure to keep up on the ongoing discussions in <a href="https://old.reddit.com/r/AWSCertifications/">r/AWSCertifications</a>.
 There you will find more information on exam preparation, new study material, and advice from other exam takers.